Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

       :width: 400px

 7. Now you must give it some time to sync everything.
-Then check your contacts, e-mail and calendar for your Group-Office data!
+Then check your contacts, e-mail and calendar for your GroupOffice data!

 .. _assistant-for-windows:

-Files - Group-Office assistant
+Files - GroupOffice assistant
 ------------------------------

-The Group-Office Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
-It will automatically download files opened from Group-Office and monitor it for changes.
-When the file is saved it automatically uploads it back to Group-Office.
+The GroupOffice Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
+It will automatically download files opened from GroupOffice and monitor it for changes.
+When the file is saved it automatically uploads it back to GroupOffice.

 `Click here for a video of the installation proces <https://www.youtube.com/watch?v=6L7ZtvEAZEQ>`_

-`Click here to download Group-Office Assistant for Windows
+`Click here to download GroupOffice Assistant for Windows
 <https://repo.group-office.com/downloads/group-office-assistant-windows.exe>`_.

 After installing it you can use it as follows:

-1. In Group-Office right click on a file and choose "Open with".
+1. In GroupOffice right click on a file and choose "Open with".

 2. Select the "Your desktop application" option to use the assistant.